 The Early Expansion of Rome in Italy

-Around 400 BC or slightly before this date, Italy was inhabited by a few different groups of people, who were referred to as the Latin peoples.
+Ancient Rome began around 400 BC or slightly before this date, when Italy was inhabited by a few different groups of people, who were referred to as the Latin people.

 In the northern parts of Italy lived the Etruscans.
 They were some of the first people in Italy, and they had a relatively advanced civilization.
 They had stone buildings, temples, and forms of irrigation and drainage.

 Along the southern reaches of Italy were settlements and villages settled by the Greeks.
 In the opposite direction, the Gauls settled themselves in north-west Italy.

 In the south-east lived the Samnites who were allied to the northern Etruscans and Gauls.
 Important to know is the Phoenicians, who established themselves on the coast of Africa in a place called Carthage.

 Around 753 BC, the small village of Rome was founded on a hill close to the Tiber River.
 Rome was initially a farming village near the center of Italy.
 At the time of its founding, Rome was a province of Etruria, a name that relates to the Etruscan people that first settled and stilled lived in Italy.

 In 509-510 BC, the Romans began revolting against the Etruscans and attacking their neighboring Latin settlements.
 Historians are unsure as to why the Romans began attacking the other groups of individuals in Italy, but the Romans began to expand their power.

 The Romans first defeated the Etruscans and Gauls in the north to gain control of northern Italy.
 They then looked to overtake the south.
 In the Third Samnite war in the early 3rd century BC, the Romans overcame the strong armies of southern Italy.
 By 290 BC, Romans defeated the Samnites and controlled Italy.